 - Understanding the possible penalties and likely outcome of your case

-- Negotiating with the prosecutor for a reduction of the charges and sentences
+- Negotiating with the prosecutor for a reduction of your charges

-- Presenting the best legal defense for you and challenging the prosecution to prove their case
+- Presenting the best defense and challenging the prosecution

-- Seeking alternative sentencing programs such as electronic monitoring, residential treatment, counseling and informal probation.
+- Seeking alternative sentencing programs such as counseling

 Contact a Los Angeles rape attorney